gal2410/Shopping-Online/README.md

 ```
 The file `seeder.js` contains the code which seeds up to the MongoDB database with the help of ODM mongoose.

+For administrator permission go to -Shopping_Online_.User collection Change to one user"role" from '1'to'0'.